 One of the first processes in geocoding with your own data is creating a locator.
 Creating a locator involves selecting reference data—such as street centerlines, tax parcels, or building name layers—determining the correct locator role for the reference data, and mapping the appropriate data fields to the fields from the selected locator role or roles.
 You can create a single locator using multiple reference datasets and roles, which can be used to search for multiple types of locations at once.

 The key components for building a locator are described in the sections below.

 The quality of your geocoding results are based on the quality of your primary reference data, which needs to include the geometry and attributes for the addresses and places you want to locate.
 For example, when searching for house number addresses, the reference data must contain the house number ranges, street names, or address attributes of the specific streets.
 Reference data can consist of the following spatial features:

 - Points of interest—Landmarks, place-names, buildings

 - Locations—Wells, parking meters, census tracts

-The locator role defines the type of data that is being used (parcel, street centerline, postal, point of interest, and so on) and provides the appropriate fields that should be used when building the locator and the information returned in the geocoding results.
-The primary locator roles provided with ArcGIS Pro will allow you to build the following types of locators as either a single role locator or a multirole locator:
+The locator role defines the type of data that is being used (parcel, street centerline, postal, point of interest, and so on) and provides the appropriate fields to use when building the locator and the information returned in the geocoding results.
+The primary locator roles provided with ArcGIS Pro allow you to build the following types of locators as either a single role locator or a multirole locator:

 - Point Address—A street address based on points that represent house and building locations.
-Includes Subaddress, which is based on points that represent house and building subaddress locations, such as suite, floor, and apartment.
+This includes a subaddress, which is based on points that represent house and building subunit locations, such as suite, floor, and apartment.

 - Street Address—A street address based on streets where the house number is interpolated from a range of numbers.
-Includes intersections, street name, and street extension.
+This includes intersections, street name, street blocks, and street extension.

 - Point of Interest—Consists of administrative divisions, place-names, businesses, landmarks, and geographic features, for example, Starbucks.